grncdr/node-any-db/README.md

 `Query` objects are returned by the [Queryable.query][Queryable.query] method, available on [connections][Connection], [pools][ConnectionPool.query], and [transactions][Transaction.query].
-Queries are instances of [Readable][] and as such can be [piped][Readable.pipe] through transforms and support backpressure for more efficient memory-usage on very large results sets.
+Queries are instances of [Readable][], and as such can be [piped][Readable.pipe] through transforms and support backpressure for more efficient memory-usage on very large results sets.
 (Note: at this time the `sqlite3` driver does not support backpressure)

 Internally, `Query` instances are
 [created by a database Adapter][Adapter.createQuery] and may have more methods, properties, and events than are described here.
+Consult the documentation for your specific adapter to find out about any extensions.

 ### Query.text